 As a member of the Springer Nature Group, the Company recognises its responsibilities towards the communities it works with and works in, worldwide.
 The Company considers compliance with the laws and regulations that impact our business to be an essential part of acting responsibly.
 Where local laws are less restrictive than Springer Nature's Code of Conduct and Global Policies, Springer Nature expects its employees and other representatives to follow Springer Nature's Code of Conduct and Global Policies even if the conduct would otherwise be legal.
-Working at Springer Nature means respecting the individual, embracing diversity, equality of opportunity, prohibiting discrimination and maintaining healthy and safe working conditions.
+Working at Springer Nature means respecting the individual, embracing diversity, equality of opportunity, prohibiting discrimination, protecting human rights, maintaining healthy and safe working conditions and avoiding environmental harm.

 Springer Nature supports the delivery of the UN's Sustainable Development Goals (SDGs) and aims to be the SDG Publisher of Choice, by publishing and disseminating research relevant to the Goals.
-Since the SDGs were first published in 2015, Springer Nature has published more than 390,000 relevant articles or book chapters, which collectively have been cited more than 3.5 million times and the company is a signatory of the SDG Publishers Compact.
+Since the SDGs were first published in 2015, Springer Nature has published more than 800,000 relevant articles or book chapters.
+The company is a signatory of the SDG Publishers Compact.
 In support of SDG 13: Climate Action, Springer Nature is acting to reduce its carbon footprint and other environmental impacts, including reducing net carbon emissions.
-In 2021, the Company was carbon neutral for its offices, fleet and flights.
+Since 2020, the Company has been carbon neutral for its offices, fleet and flights and has committed to setting science-based net zero carbon targets for its value chain emissions.
 The Company is a member of the Book Chain Project, which supports publishers in understanding the origins of, and forest-management practices for, the wood fibre used in papers and boards.
 All products are printed by third-party suppliers, and the paper policy requires that only paper sourced from known, legal and responsible sources are used in our products.
 The Company expects high standards of corporate responsibility from its business partners, and undertakes audits to verify that appropriate standards are adhered to by its suppliers.
 Further details on Springer Nature's sustainable business strategy, environmental initiatives and community programmes, as well as the Business Partner Code of Conduct, Modern Slavery Act statement and UK Gender Pay Gap report can be accessed at www.springernature.com/SustainableBusiness